 I advise using a long nozzle for the piping bag.
 I didn’t have one, so the jam didn’t fill my donut all the way.

-I wanted to make vegan strawberry jam donuts, that's why the oil.
-You can use regular butter as long as it is slightly softened.
+I wanted to make vegan strawberry jam donuts, that's why the coconut oil.
+You can use regular or plant-based butter as long as it is slightly softened.

 📖 Recipe